My Baby Loves to Swing

-My Baby Loves to Swing is the seventeenth studio album by American singer Vic Damone, released by Capitol Records in January 1963.
+My Baby Loves to Swing is the seventeenth studio album by American singer Vic Damone.
+It was released by Capitol Records in January 1963, and was available both in stereo and mono sound.
 It was produced by Jack Marshall.

+The albums contains mix of originals and covers of songs from the 1910s ("Baby Won't You Please Come Home", "My Melancholy Baby"), 1920s ("Everybody Loves My Baby"), 1930s ("You Must Have Been a Beautiful Baby", My Baby Just Cares for Me "), and 1940s ("Is You Is or Is You Ain't My Baby").

 The album was released on compact disc by EMI Music Distribution in 1997 as a double album pairing it with Damone's 1962 debut with Capitol, Linger Awhile with Vic Damone.